IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 - How much storage do I need?
 - Which features do I want based on :ref:`architecture`?
 - How do I want my users to log in to Dataverse?
 With local accounts?
 With Shibboleth/SAML?
 With OAuth providers such as ORCID, GitHub, or Google?
-- Do I want to to run Payara on the standard web ports (80 and 443) or do I want to "front" Payara with a proxy such as Apache or nginx?
+- Do I want to to run my app server on the standard web ports (80 and 443) or do I want to "front" my app server with a proxy such as Apache or nginx?
 See "Network Ports" in the :doc:`config` section.
 - How many points of failure am I willing to tolerate?
 How much complexity do I want?
 - How much does it cost to subscribe to a service to create persistent identifiers such as DOIs or handles?